joemoose/psiops/docs/playing.md

 #### Exploit

-Spend **3 momentum** to improve the outcome of a **success** on your *action roll*, whether *partial*, *complete*, or *critical*.
+Spend **3 momentum** to improve the outcome of a *succesful* result on an *action roll*, whether *partial*, *complete*, or *critical*.
 Essentially, you’re turning a partial or complete success into a critical success.
 If the action was already a critical success, the result could be legendary.

 !!! note